 Split up the cooking duties, don’t make one person do everything.
-We had each family agreed to plan a meal one night, which meant they shopped for what they needed and did all of the cooking that night while everyone else relaxed.
-We got plenty of groceries for ‘help yourself’ breakfasts and lunches but for dinners we made it more of a sit down meal and enjoyed the opportunity to have all 13 of us at the same table.
+We had each family agree to plan a meal one night, which meant they shopped for what they needed and did all of the cooking that night while everyone else relaxed.
+We got plenty of groceries for ‘help yourself’ breakfasts and lunches but for dinners, we made it more of a sit-down meal and enjoyed the opportunity to have all 13 of us at the same table.

 4. Have a Plan for Who’s Paying for What

 Before we got there we discussed how we would handle groceries.
-As families did the grocery shopping we kept all of the receipts and at the end totaled everything and split it among 13.
-Or you can also easily designate one person to pay for all of the groceries and keep track so that you can pay them back at the end.
+As families did the grocery shopping we kept all of the receipts and in the end totaled everything and split it among 13.
+You can also easily designate one person to pay for all of the groceries and keep track so that you can pay them back at the end.
 It’s just good to have the conversation before the trip if possible.

 5. Get a Discount Card at the Local Grocery Store

 The local grocery store was new to us, but all the sale prices around the store required a local store card.
 Even though none of us were from Colorado, we quickly signed up for a discount card and saved hundreds of dollars just in a week!
 It was worth it even though we’ll never use it again.

 It’s always great to support the local community where you are staying.
 We found local produce being sold near the Frisco Marina around Lake Dillon every day and there is also a larger weekly farmer’s market held every Friday in the summer in the central part of town.
 Just do a quick search of your vacation area for farmer’s markets before you go to see what days they run.